 - 5.17.
-Grant funding agreements may contain performance- related conditions that specify a level of output or service to be performed by a charity in receipt of a grant.
+Grant funding agreements may contain performance-related -conditions that specify a level of output or the services to be performed by a charity in receipt of a grant.
 These are described in this SORP as performance-related grants.
-See paragraphs 7.15 7.18 for requirements for accounting for performance-related grants as a grant-making charity. - 5.18.
+See paragraphs 7.15 - 7.18 for requirements for accounting for performance-related grants as a grant-making charity. - 5.16.5.18.
 For example, the grant may be in the form of a service level agreement where the conditions for payment are linked to the achievement of a particular level of service or the units of output delivered.
 The performance-related conditions contained in a funding agreement might, for example, specify the number of meals provided or the opening hours of a facility used by beneficiaries.
-Income must only be recognised when the charity has provided the specified goods or services as, applying the performance model outlined in paragraph 5.11, grant income is only recognised when the performance-related conditions are satisfied or, if there are no performance related conditions, grant is recognised immediately. - 5.19.
+Income must only be recognised to the extent thatwhen the charity has provided the specified goods or services as applying the performance model outlined in paragraph 5.11, entitlement to the grant only occursgrant income is only recognised when the performance-related conditions are metsatisfied or, if there are no performance related conditions, grant is recognised immediately. - 5.17.
+Although performance-related conditions can apply to any form of gift, in practice it isunusual to see performance-related conditions apply to donations. - 5.18.5.19.
 A restriction on the use of a grant or donation to a particular purpose or activity of a charity does not create a performance-related condition.
-See also paragraph 5.16.
+A restriction creates a requirement that limits or directs the purpose for which a resource may be used but it does not require a specific level of performance or output from the recipient charity.
+See also paragraph 5.16. - 5.19.
+It is important at the outset of any arrangement that the charity identifies whether thefunding agreement is a performance-related grant or a contract.
+This is important becausethe consequence of non-compliance with performance-related conditions and the liabilityfor non-performance of a contract differ.
+The law of contract provides for the buyer to seekcosts, damages and recompense for any failure or breach of contract by the seller, whereas a breach of grant conditions may lead to a partial or full repayment of the grant whenrepayment terms apply to the grant.